 Thierry Henry never saw a Premier League penalty saved, but he still missed two of his 25 taken in the competition.
 Weirdly both of his penalty misses came via hitting the post against two of the only three Finnish goalkeepers to play in the Premier League (Jussi Jääskeläinen and Antti Niemi).
 Finish?
 He could.
 Finnish?
 He could not.

-Three players to take at least 10 Premier League penalties have a 91% success rate: Current Aston Villa striker Danny Ings, Leighton Baines, former Chelsea defender Frank Leboeuf and the late Gary Speed.
-Of the three, Baines took the most penalties (22) – twice as many as Speed and Leboeuf (11).
+Four players to take at least 10 Premier League penalties have a 91% success rate: Current Aston Villa striker Danny Ings, Leighton Baines, former Chelsea defender Frank Leboeuf and the late Gary Speed.
+Of the three, Baines took the most penalties (22) – twice as many as Ings, Speed and Leboeuf (11).
 His first Premier League penalty miss came in October 2014 versus Manchester United and David de Gea, ending a record of scoring each of his first 14 penalties in the competition.

 Quirky Penalty Record Facts

 Unsurprisingly, Premier League record goalscorer Alan Shearer is the player with the most penalty goals in the competition (56), having also taken the most in the Premier League (67).
-Frank Lampard (43), Steven Gerrard (32), Harry Kane (30) and Mark Noble (28), Sergio Agüero (27) and Jamie Vardy (26) follow Shearer in the Premier League penalty goal rankings.
+Frank Lampard (43), Harry Kane (33), Steven Gerrard (32), Mark Noble (28), Sergio Agüero (27) and Jamie Vardy (26) follow Shearer in the Premier League penalty goal rankings.
 Vardy (23) is now one behind Raheem Sterling (24) for the most penalties won in Premier League history

 Only three players have missed at least 10 penalties in the Premier League: Alan Shearer (11), England’s all-time record scorer Wayne Rooney (11) and Teddy Sheringham (10).